feathers-plus/api-playground-client/README.md

 Change file `serverUrl.js` to point to the API server if that's not located at `localhost:3030`.

-`http-server` starts our static file server.
+`cd public` and `http-server` starts our static file server wusing `to/the/repo/public` as the root.
 Note the URL its listening to.
 This usually includes `localhost:8080`.

-Point to `localhost:8080/rest.html` to run the client version which communicates with the API server using HTTP protocals.
+Point to `localhost:8080/rest.html` to run the client version which communicates with the API server using REST HTTP protocals.

 Point to `localhost:8080/socket.html` for the version which communicates using web sockets.